-February 25, 1870 - The first African-American to be sworn into office in the United States Congress, Hiram Rhodes Revels, a Republican from Missouri takes his place in the United States Senate.
+February 25, 1870 - The first African-American to be sworn into office in the United States Congress, Hiram Rhodes Revels, a Republican from Mississippi takes his place in the United States Senate.

 March 30, 1870 - The 15th Amendment to the Constitution is declared ratified by the Secretary of State.
 It gave the right to vote to black Americans.
 Race would officially no longer be a ban to voting rights.